redhat-ai-services/ai-accelerator/genai/README.md

 ### Combining everything together in RHOAI
 Login to RHOAI and create a new Data Science Project.

-Before creating a DSP, navigate in the `RHOAI Dashboard > Settings > Accelerator profiles` and make sure the NVIDIA GPU is enabled.
+Before creating a Data Science Project, navigate in the `RHOAI Dashboard > Settings > Accelerator profiles` and make sure the NVIDIA GPU is enabled.

 Create a Data Science Project named `rag-demo` with a `Standard Data Science` Notebook image and either `Small` or `Medium` Container size.
 After the notebook is running, open and go into it.